mlswg/mls-architecture/draft-ietf-mls-architecture.md

 wire encoding, but rather a set of abstract data structures which can then be mapped onto a variety of concrete encodings, such as TLS {{?I-D.ietf-tls-tls13}}, CBOR {{?RFC7049}}, and JSON {{?RFC7159}}.
-Implementations which adopt compatible encodings should be able to have some degree of interoperability at the message level, though they may have incompatible identity/authentication infrastructures.
+Implementations which adopt compatible encodings will have some degree of interoperability at the message level, though they may have incompatible identity/authentication infrastructures.

 This document is intended to describe the overall messaging system architecture which the MLS protocol fits into, and the